hove-io/navitia_sdk_docs/docs/traffic/ios/index.md

 ### Line/network disruptions

 This screen lists the disruptions related to the selected line or to all disrupted networks.
 Each element shows the title, the message and the application period of a target disruption.<br>
 Some disruptions have messages with included hyperlinks.
-Those links are also accessible to the user and will redirect him to an external browser to view the related link.
+Those links are also accessible to the user and will redirect him to an external browser to view the related link.<br>

+If the [alert subscription](#alert-subscription) feature is enabled, a bell button appears allowing the user to subscribe/unsubscribe to/from the line alerts.

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/traffic_ios_all_disruptions_screen.png" alt="All disruptions screen">